 Shaker Heritage Society is focused on a realistic and sustainable approach toward utilizing the site in a manner that preserves an important aspect of American history while enhancing quality of life and promoting economic development.

 Historic Preservation Projects

 When Albany County purchased the site of the Watervliet Shaker Church Family in 1928, over 20 buildings were torn down and a brick façade was added to the 1848 Shaker Meeting House.
 At the time, the County intended to use the site as a sanatorium for tuberculosis patients and for a new nursing home facility.

 In 2005, Shaker Heritage Society worked with the New York State DOT and Albany County to bring the 1848 Shaker Meeting House back to its original appearance.
-Structural damage due to a termite infestation was discovered under the brick façade.
-Repairs to major support beams began immediately while restoration of the façade was completed one side at a time.
-The project was given a Preservation Initiative award in 2007.
-Since then, we completed stabilization of the roof and chimney of the 1856 Drying House and a student from the prestigious North Bennett Street School reconstructed the original door on the east side of the building.
-Working with the Northeastern Woodworkers Association, the Society constructed a new foot bridge across Shaker Creek.
-The bridge helps improve pedestrian traffic within the Church Family property.
-Plans for stabilization of the roof of the 1915 Barn complex are underway as is planning for the adaptive re-use of the manure shed as a bathroom.
+Historic Albany Foundation gave the project a Preservation Initiative award in 2007.
+Since then, we completed stabilization of the roof and chimney of the 1856 Drying House.
+Working with the Northeastern Woodworkers Association, the Society constructed a new foot bridge across Shaker Creek to unify the site and improve pedestrian access.
+In 2015, the Society celebrated the centennial of the barn complex and the completion of a $405,000 stabilization effort that included roof repairs and replacement and major foundation repairs on the manure shed.

 Getting the Community Involved